DAA (company): Dublin Airport Authority/DAA

 In 2004, the Oireachtas passed the State Airports Act, 2004.
-This renamed Aer Rianta cpt as Dublin Airport Authority plc, and established Shannon Airport Authority plc and Cork Airport Authority plc.
-The three new authorities have power to formulate business plans for their respective airports, however they will not take charge of running the airports until further date to be determined by the Minister for Transport, which by law would not be before 1 May 2005.
+This changed the company name from Aer Rianta cpt to Dublin Airport Authority plc, and established Shannon Airport Authority plc and Cork Airport Authority plc.
+The three new authorities had power to formulate business plans for their respective airports, however they would not take charge of running the airports until a further date to be determined by the Minister for Transport, which by law could not be before 1 May 2005.
 As of 2008 this had yet to take place.
 Significant outstanding issues to be resolved include competitiveness and debit restructuring.

 The company also retains its significant shareholdings in foreign airports such as Düsseldorf and Larnaca, through its wholly owned subsidiary ARI, Aer Rianta International.

 The State Airports Act was heavily criticised by Noel Hanlon, the outgoing chairman of Aer Rianta, and by the company's unions, who believed it a precursor to privatisation.
 No act to privatise Dublin Airport Authority or any of the airports has been passed however.

 The Dublin Airport Authority was officially renamed DAA with effect from November 2014.

-In 2016, DAA paid a €18.3m dividend to the State, its first since 2009.In May 2018, Basil Geoghegan was named chairman of the company.
+In 2016, DAA paid a €18.3m dividend to the State, its first since 2009.
+In September 2017, Dalton Philips was appointed as its CEO.
+In May 2018, Basil Geoghegan was named chairman of the company.

 In January 2023, Kenny Jacobs was appointed as its CEO.

+In 2019, DAA saw record-breaking passenger numbers.
+The DAA was chosen for the Special Achievement in Geographic Information Systems (GIS) award ahead of 300,000 global candidates, using mapping software from GIS expert ESRI Ireland and working with the company to develop a new system to manage assets at the airport.

+In 2020, Covid was “the most serious crisis that has ever faced the international aviation sector and our business,” according to then CEO Dalton Philips.
+By June 2020, the pandemic had already cost DAA €160m in lost revenue, with passengers decreased by 99%.
+The DAA implemented a series of public health measures to protect and enhance the health and safety of passengers and staff as a result of COVID-19.
+In October 2020, Dublin Airport anti-COVID-19 measures received accreditation from global industry body Airports Council International (ACI).

+DAA returned to profit in 2023.